ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/configuration-overview.md

 ### Additional Environments

 You may wish to have an environment, such as staging, be built as if it where a different environment, like production.
-You can accomplish this by setting the `buildEnv` property to the desired environment you wish it to be built as.
+You can accomplish this by setting the `build.environment` property to the desired environment you wish it to be built as.
 This will now be the environment that gets passed to the ember asset build, and used in `config/environment.js` for example.

 ```javascript
 module.exports = function(environment){